 - Does the agent have an active real estate license in good standing?

 - How long have you been an agent?

 - Can you show me any home that is for sale?

 - What hours are you available to me?

-- Are you familiar with the grant programs available?
+- Are you familiar with the grant programs available to buyers like me?